openghg/openghg/doc/source/index.rst

 Background
 ==========

-OpenGHG will primarily be based in the cloud but can also be used locally to handle the processing and storage of data within a local object store.
-See the :doc:`local use section <localuse>`.
+OpenGHG is based on the work of the `HUGS project <https://hugs-cloud.com>`_ to develop a cloud based platform for analysis of greenhouse gas measurement data.

 Features
 ========